bxparks/AceRoutine/README.md

 * `Coroutine` class provides the context variables for all coroutines,
 * `CoroutineScheduler` class optionally handles the scheduling,
 * `Channel` class allows coroutines to send messages to each other.
-This is an early experimental feature whose API and feature may change considerably in the future.
+This is an experimental feature whose API and feature may change considerably in the future.

 The library provides a number of macros to help create coroutines and manage